Cardinals vs. Athletics Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up at least one hit in two straight games.
-During his last five outings he is batting .300 with a double, a home run, five walks and four RBI.
+- Goldschmidt heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .368 with three doubles, a home run, six walks and three RBI.

 Goldschmidt Recent Games